-The Kakatiya Rudreshwara temple is one of the successful achievements of the Kakatiya dynasty in the field of architecture.
+The Kakatiya Rudreshwara temple is one of the successful achievements and a master craftsmanship of the Kakatiya dynasty in the field of architecture.
 Popularly known as the Ramappa temple, it is considered the only temple named after a sculptor.
 Ramappa was the prime sculptor of numerous intricately detailed sculpting.
 Warangal, which is home to the Kakatiya art, houses the temple.
 It was built under the command of Rudrasamani, the chief commander of King Kakatiya Ganapathi at Ranakunda in Atukuru, which is present-day Palampet village in Mulug Tughlaq, in Warangal, located in Telangana.
 It is now the 39th World Heritage Site.

 Nandi mandapam marks the entrance to the temple.
 There is a lawn with paths paved by trees that leads to the temple, which was then a royal garden.
 Among the Kakatiya Rudreshwara’s components are Garbhagriha, Antarala, Maha Mandapam, and Pradakshina Path.
 As with traditional Kakatiya temples, the temple positions itself on a 6 feet star-shaped platform.
 It differentiated the temple and made it look prominent amongst the rest.
 It is a symbolic connection of heaven and earth in between them.
 The main entrance gate to the site has been destroyed.